mqxym/EmojiCrypt/README.md

 - Bootstrap 4 for CSS
 - Algorithm to map binary output into emojis

+## Download for local execution:

+- You can download the latest release [here](https://github.com/mqxym/EmojiCrypt/releases)
+- The download should contain all dependencies and does not need an internet connection to work

 Thanks to all the people on stackoverflow and to the creators of the used libraries and functions!